 Guideline: Gender inclusive language

-- Forms or surveys used by the University should only collect gender data where it is demonstrably relevant to the provision of University services or otherwise necessary for research or other purposes.
+- Forms or surveys used by the University only collect sex or gender data where it is demonstrably relevant to the provision of University services or otherwise necessary for research or other purposes.

-- In all cases where gender data is collected, the University should provide a gender inclusive option.
-Where this information is required, the question should ask for ‘gender identity’ rather than ‘sex’ or ‘gender’.
-In addition to ‘male’ and ‘female’ options, individuals should be given the option to select ‘intersex’ and/or ‘none of the above’.
+- In all cases where sex or gender data is collected, the University provides an inclusive option in addition to ‘male’ and ‘female’.
 Further information on the collection of gender data is available through the Australian Government Guidelines on the Recognition of Sex and Gender.

-- From time to time the University is required to collect gender data as part of a survey or form distributed by a third party and failure to do so can result in penalty.
-Where gender data is collected in these instances, the University will collect it in an inclusive manner (see point 3), or where this is not possible, have made reasonable efforts to do so.
+- From time to time, the University is required to collect sex or gender data as part of a survey or form distributed by a third party and failure to do so can result in a penalty.
+Where sex or gender data is collected in these instances, the University collects it in an inclusive manner (see point above), or where this is not possible, makes reasonable efforts to do so.